ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 ### System

+- Julia 1.11 with HDF5, FFTW and Test packages installed
 <!-- Instructions on how the student should start going through the exemplar.

 Structure this section as you see fit but try to be clear, concise and accurate